khnaero/recipebox/README.md

 # Recipe Box

 This is a Rails app that lets me catalog recipes.
-It features nested forms using the Cocoon gem and image uploading with Paperclip.
-This will be the first time that I am using haml instead of erb.
+It features dynamic nested forms using the Cocoon and Simpleform gems and image uploading with Paperclip.
+This will be the first time that I am using Haml instead of erb.